 Installing a Slab Pier System

 The first step in installing a slab pier system is to expose the soil beneath the slab.
 This is done by coring holes in the concrete.
 Once the soil is exposed, either a push pier or helical pier is driven into the ground beneath until it reaches load-bearing soil or bedrock.
 Then, a special bracket is fitted and extended beyond the hole, so that it is able to support the concrete slab.
-This process is repeated as many times as recommended by the design tech.
+This process is repeated as many times as recommended by the project consultant.

 Once the piers are driven in place and their brackets extended, an attempt is made to raise the slab to its original position.
 Once this is completed, grout is pumped into the hole to fill the void left by the settled soil and the piering process.
 The hole is then filled with concrete to seal it.